 In its model rule, EPA recognized that using the acid rain program model of allocation in the SIP call would create a competitive advantage for existing sources and disadvantage new market entrants.
 The new source set-aside, in which a modest portion of a state’s total endowment is reserved for new sources, is EPA’s solution to this problem.

 Some parties have argued that the state should drop the new source set-aside from its rule.
 EPSA strongly urges you to retain the new source set-aside as contained in its original draft, in the interest of fairness and reliability.
 Without a sufficient set-aside, new sources would be at a competitive disadvantage in Michigan during the ozone season, which coincides with the peak demand season for electricity.
-This is because existing sources could exercise market power by controlling the price and availability of allowances for thhold allowances to restrict the entry of new competitors or favoring new generation developed by affiliates of the existing utilities.
+This is because existing sources could exercise market power by controlling the price and availability of allowances for new competitors or favoring new generation developed by affiliates of the existing utilities.
 Exercise of market power could compromise reliability in the state or drive prices to a higher level than appropriate.
 Taken together, such effects could undermine financing of existing projects and threaten the ability of investors to finance new projects.
 The construction of such new, clean generating capacity is critical to the state’s electricity reliability, environmental and economic goals.
 In general, such an outcome could seriously compromise the reliability of electricity supply in the state and conflict with the primary intent of Senate Bill 937.

 For these reasons, we urge you to adopt a set aside with an initial allocation of at least ten percent, and a two percent annual set aside thereafter, for the life of the program.
 See attached table for specific comments.
 Adjustments to the set aside can be made, as necessary, to reflect actual trends in electricity demand and new construction to serve it.